-The hierachy of persuasive writing on scientific matters has grades
+The hierarchy of persuasive writing on scientific matters has

-and intergrades, but we can recognise the following -
+grades and inter-grades, but we can recognise the following -

 1. Opinion, uninformed.
-Ideas that are full of biase, uninformed by fact, pungent with prejudice.
+Ideas that are full of bias, uninformed by fact, pungent with prejudice.

 2. Opinion, misinformed.
 Ideas that are taken from unreliable sources such as magazines, popular books, and propagandists.